Shareholder: Ordinary shareholders

 An individual or legal entity that owns ordinary shares of a company (in the United States commonly referred as common stock) is usually referred to as an ordinary shareholder.
 This type of shareholding is generally the most common.
 Ordinary shareholders have the right to influence decisions concerning the company by participating at general meetings of the company and in the election of directors and can file class action lawsuits, when warranted.

 Preference shareholders

 Preference shareholders are owners of preference shares (in the United States commonly referred as preferred stock).
 They are paid a fixed rate of dividend, which is paid in priority to the dividend to be paid to the ordinary shareholders.
 Preference shareholders usually do not have voting rights in the company.

+Institutional shareholders

+Institutional shareholders are organizations that own shares in companies on behalf of themselves or other investors.
+Common examples include pension funds, mutual funds, exchange-traded funds (ETFs), insurance companies, hedge funds, sovereign wealth funds, and asset management firms.
+Because these institutions often manage large pools of capital, they may hold significant ownership stakes in publicly traded corporations.

+Institutional shareholders can have greater influence over corporate governance than individual shareholders because of the size of their holdings.
+They may vote on the election of directors, executive compensation, mergers, shareholder proposals, and other matters submitted for shareholder approval.
+Large institutional investors may also communicate directly with company management and boards regarding issues such as corporate strategy, financial performance, governance practices, and risk management.

+The degree of influence exercised by an institutional shareholder can depend on its investment strategy.
+Actively managed funds may buy or sell shares based on their assessment of a company's performance and may engage directly with management.
+Index funds and other passive investment funds, by contrast, generally seek to track a market index and may remain shareholders for long periods because they cannot easily sell individual companies without departing from the index they follow.
+As a result, voting and engagement can become particularly important tools for passive institutional investors.

+Some asset managers exercise voting rights for shares held in funds on behalf of their clients.
+This can concentrate substantial voting power in a relatively small number of investment management firms even though the economic interests in the shares ultimately belong to many individual investors, pension beneficiaries, and other clients.
+The role of institutional shareholders has therefore become an important subject in discussions of corporate governance, shareholder activism, proxy voting, and the concentration of ownership and voting power in public companies.

 Rights

 Subject to the applicable laws, the rules of the corporation and any shareholders' agreement, shareholders may have the right: